cosmos/testnets/README.md

 gaiacli keys list
 ```

-Now get your public key by typing:
+The validator pubkey from your node should be the same as the one printed with the command:

 ```
 gaiad show_validator
 ```

-You'll get the `value` of your `pk` in `base64` format and the `type` of it
-To convert your `pk` to `hex` go to this [website](https://cryptii.com/base64-to-hex) and paste the value of the public key in the left box.
-On the right, select `Group By: None` to covert it.

-Finally, save your address and pubkey into a variable
+Finally, save your address and pubkey into a variable to use them afterwards.

 ```
 MYADDR=<your_newly_generated_address>